 Our Los Angeles criminal defense lawyers have successfully challenged search warrants.
 The most common challenge is a motion to “suppress evidence” under California Penal Code Section 1538.5.

-This type of legal challenge can be filed if you are seeking to recover seized evidence, or exclude seized evidence from being used in court.
+This type of legal challenge can be filed if you are seeking to recover seized evidence or to exclude seized evidence from being used in court.
 Our attorneys can file an “unreasonable search and seizure" motion based on the following information:

 Real Case Example of Motion to Suppress Evidence

-The Los Angeles criminal defense law firm of Eisner Gorin LLP was able to get our client's case dismissed for an unlawful search after the court granted our motion to suppress evidence under California Penal Code section 1538.5.
+The Los Angeles criminal defense law firm of Eisner Gorin LLP successfully had our client's case dismissed due to an unlawful search, following the court's grant of our motion to suppress evidence under California Penal Code section 1538.5.

 This case represents a victory for the Fourth Amendment after a judge ruled that police officers had no legal justification to enter our client's car to search for his vehicle registration after he was stopped.
 The ruling meant that the firearm that was found inside his car could not be used against him, and the Los Angeles County prosecutor dismissed the case.